Churchill1999/churchill/README.md

 ---

 ## 🎯 Vision
-> *My aim is to [insert your vision — e.g., "create accessible digital health tools that improve outcomes for underserved communities"].*
+> *My aim is to become a human-centered designer who uses design to improve accessibility and create meaningful digital experiences that empower communities.
 ---

 ## 🧰 Skills